 Qatar has long been focused on preserving its natural environment for future generations.
 Sustainability and post-tournament legacy use are at the core of our design strategies for the stadiums and precincts proposed for the 2022 FIFA World Cup Qatar™.
 Water conservation, waste management, carbon management, renewable energy, environmental protection, urban connectivity, biodiversity and urban ecology are just a few of the means being used to achieve our goal of delivering the most sustainable major sporting event in history.

-The SC is already making amazing progress on delivering stadiums and other infrastructure.
-This challenge gives you the opportunity to augment the work already being done.
-We want creative and cost-effective ideas that will lead to more sustainable outcomes in the design, construction and operational stages of our tournament infrastructure delivery.
-Ideally, these solutions should have broad applications across a range of infrastructure.
-We want ideas that benefit the tournament in 2022 and change the world for the better in the decades to come.
+The Supreme Committee for Delivery & Legacy (SC) is already making amazing progress on delivering stadiums and other infrastructure.
+This challenge gave entrants the opportunity to augment the work already being done.
+We received creative and cost-effective ideas that will lead to more sustainable outcomes in the design, construction and operational stages of our tournament infrastructure delivery.
+These were ideas that could benefit the tournament in 2022 and change the world for the better in the decades to come.

 Sustainable energy solutions